home-sweet-gnome/dash-to-panel/README.md

 An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.

-The easiest way to install Dash-to-Panel is from [Gnome Shell Extensions](https://extensions.gnome.org/extension/1160/dash-to-panel/).

 ##
 ### Features